Riders on the Storm: Legacy

 Frequently listed among the Doors' greatest songs, "Riders on the Storm" has remained on classic rock radio playlists.
 In 2012, New York's Q104.3 ranked it the 498th best classic-rock song of all time.

 Doors' drummer, John Densmore, released a book in 1990 entitled Riders on the Storm, detailing the story of his life and his time with the group.
 In 2010, the song was inducted into the Grammy Hall of Fame as a recording "of lasting qualitative or historical significance".
 Its lyrical content has inspired films such as The Hitcher (1986) and Point Break (1991).
-A remix of "Riders on the Storm" (feat.
-Snoop Dogg) by Fredwreck was used as title music for Need for Speed: Underground 2, released in 2004.
+A remix of "Riders on the Storm" by Fredwreck featuring Snoop Dogg was used as title music for Need for Speed: Underground 2, released in 2004.

 Annabel Lamb version

 In 1983, Annabel Lamb recorded a studio version of the song.
 It was released as a single from her debut album, Once Bitten, which peaked at number 27 on the UK Singles Chart.
 She performed the song later that year on Top of the Pops.
 This was the only hit single in UK in her career.